Introduction

 - Frameworks: AutoGen, CrewAI, and custom implementations offer different trade-offs

-- Architecture: Choose hierarchical, collaborative, or pipeline based on use case
+- Architecture: Choose hierarchical, hub-and-spoke, committee, collaborative, or pipeline based on use case

-- Communication: Use request-response, pub-sub, or blackboard patterns
+- Communication: Use request-response, pub-sub, blackboard, or shared state patterns

 - Resilience: Implement retry logic, fallbacks, and monitoring